Experienced DUI Attorneys Can Help You Challenge DUI/DWI Breath Tests in Brick Township, NJ

 An experienced DUI lawyer may be able to get your breath results thrown out by challenging the DWI Breathalyzer charge.
 On a first offense DWI charge, this can reduce the maximum possible period of license suspension from one full year to just three months.
 If this is a multiple DWI, it is even more important for you to contact us right away.

-The skilled DWI defense lawyers at Lombardi and Lombardi represent clients throughout New Jersey, including Monmouth and Ocean counties.
+The skilled DWI defense lawyers at Lombardi and Lombardi, P.A. represent clients throughout New Jersey, including Monmouth and Ocean counties.
 We offer a free consultation to discuss your DUI case.
 Call us immediately or simply use our online contact form to schedule an appointment.

 Our Practice Areas